Integrate with Salesforce for Advocate

 If you experience any issues installing from AppExchange, you can find a direct link to the package from the Salesforce card in your Advocate integration settings.

-1. In impact.com, from the left navigation menu, select [Menu] → Settings.
+In impact.com, from the top navigation menu, select [User profile] → Settings.

-You'll need your impact.com Account SID, Auth Token, and Program ID.
-Refer to Get Brand API Access & Credentials for help finding your Account SID and Auth Token.
+You'll need your impact.com Account SID, Auth Token, and program ID.
+Refer to Edit API Access Tokens as a Brand for help finding your Account SID and Auth Token.
 To find your program ID in your impact.com account, select the account selection dropdown menu in the upper-left corner of the page.
 Your program ID is listed on the right, below the Programs heading.

-In this step, you'll identify which conditions in Salesforce need to occur for impact.com to track a conversion event.
+In this step, you'll identify which conditions in Salesforce must be met for impact.com to track a conversion event.

 Alternatively, you can use Flow Builder to set up custom logic on when events should be sent to impact.com.
 If you plan to use Flow Builder instead, contact your impact.com-assigned Implementation Engineer or our support team for assistance.